abdelrahman-osama/CarND-Vehicle-Detection-P5/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and I finally settled on usng the YUV color space taking ALL the channels, 11 orient 16 pixels per cell and 2 cells per block.
+My previous good preference was RGB and I still don't really find a huge difference between it and the YUV but the YUV just got me a better output in the shady areas were there used to be some false positives with the RGB.
+For the other parameters I just kept trying and testing parameters around the ones in the course quizzes and this ones got me the best results I was able to achieve.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the LinearSVC in sklearn with the vehicle and non-vehicle datasets provided in the course.
+The feature vector length: 1188, it took 3.42 Seconds to train the model with test accuracy of 0.971.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+I decided to take an approach were I will do a window search in every horizontal stripe with a different window size based on the assumption that as the cars get closer thet are bigger and when they are far they are smaller.
+So I created 8 different window sizes for the video.
+The closer the window the higher value I used in the scale.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?